lenewsad/IntuneEDU/IntuneEDU/how-to/apps/apps-intune-education.md

 ---
 # required metadata

-title: What are apps?  | Intune for Education | Microsoft Docs
+title: What are apps?
+titleSuffix: Intune for Education
 description:
 keywords:
 author: barlanmsft